nicholascian99/Quizzical/Quizzical/README.md

 Need to find a way to get rid of the error im getting when there are too many requests in a short period of time.

 - - Randomize the answers so they're in different spots.
-Currently, i just have them indexed to the index that the api gave me, but that makes it so the correct answer is in the same position for every question.
+Currently, i just have them indexed to the index that the api gave me, but currently that makes it so that the correct answer is in the same position for every question.
+/////DONE

 - - have the answer buttons take up the whole of their space so i can click anywhere inside of them to select.
-Also have the background color of them change when selected
+/////DONE

-- - import library that will convert the strange syntax that appears in some of the questions
+- - convert the strange syntax that appears in some of the questions
+/////DONE

+- - have the background color of the clicked button change

 - - When the check answers button is pressed, change to the check answers screen, which shows which answers you got wrong/right, and highlighs them depending on that, while also displaying your score at the bottom.